flare-labs-ltd/layercake/docs/yellow-paper.md

 2) For a period of time `depositWindow`, e.g. 7 days, anyone may deposit origin-side tokens to the LayerCakeOriginDeploy contract using the `deposit()` function.
     1) Depositors are also free to withdraw their tokens during this time.
     2) Each deposit or withdraw updates the value of a stored variable `verificationHash`, which is used to identify the final set of balance changing transactions that took place on this contract.
-3) Once the `_depositWindow` time elapses, anyone may call the function `deployLayerCake()`, which deploys a new LayerCake contract on the origin-side, and sends the balance of the origin-side token to it.
+3) Once the `depositWindow` time elapses, anyone may call the function `transferDepositsToLayerCake()`, which sends the deposits to a deployed LayerCake contract.

 ### Destination-Side
 1) The LayerCakeDestinationDeploy contract is deployed by anyone, with a matching set of LayerCake deployment parameters `deployParams` that were used for LayerCakeOriginDeploy.
 LayerCakeDestinationDeploy is also constructed with the corresponding values of `verificationHash` and `depositedAmount` from the origin-side.